RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 - **targets**: a list that contains the files you want to compile.
 The value should be the file's relative path.
 Please see the examples section for more details.
 - **compile**: compilation related settings.
 It contains following configurable items.
   - **dataSource**: Must be "UNIVERSE" or "UNIDATA", depending on the connected U2 server.
   - **language**: (For UniData only) The programming language flavor.
 Must be "UniBasic" or "Pick".
-If not set, "UniBasic" is the default.
+If not set, "UniBasic" is the default, **but It will read the language value from the basic.mvbasic.json file, with the value set to: "ud_compile_flavor".** [Please see this section to set ud_compile_flavor value.](./Compile.md#unidata-compile-flavor-in-basicmvbasicjson-file)
   - **catalog**: For UniVerse, you can select "global", "local" or "normal".
 For UniData, you can select "global", "local" or "direct".
 If not set, files will not be cataloged.
   - **initialCharacter**: (For UniVerse only) The initial character of the cataloged program can only be set when the **catalog** parameter is set to “global”.
   - **arguments**: Put additional compilation arguments here.
 For more details, please refer UniVerse / UniData user manual for more details.
 By default, this setting doesn’t appear in the configuration file.
 Please add it manually if needed.